stephaniechallita/dsl/README.md

 - Abstract syntax: 5
 - Concrete Syntax: 5
 - Semantics: 10

+By the end of the module, you must submit a Git repository containing all your source files, along with a comprehensive README that clearly describes the project’s structure, its functionality, and the engineering decisions you made, including the reasoning behind each choice.

 ## Part 1 - Domain modeling: definition of the language's metamodel with Ecore